awslabs/amazon-redshift-utils/src/BlogContent/AQUA-Evaluation/README.md

+The scripts in here are to support the blog given below.

+Blog name: How to evaluate the benefits of AQUA for your Amazon Redshift workloads

 How to install/setup:
     Download the scripts from GitHub and copy to a machine from where you would like to execute the scripts.
 The machine should have proper network communication enabled to reach your Amazon Redshift clusters as described in the accompanying blogpost.